 We start in one of the mastic villages, known for its beautifully decorated ceramic pots, mugs and jugs, as well as its narrow streets and arches that allow us to imagine it before it was destroyed and largely rebuilt.
 The Byzantine Castle of Apolichnon is found on a nearby hill.

-The largest medieval village on Chios, Pyrgi’s reputation precedes it in the form of sketches and paintings of its unique ceramic ‘xysta’.
-These detailed and decorative black and white geometric designs adorn the facades of houses.
-Take your time to amble down the narrow cobblestoned alleyways, admiring the artwork.
-And before you leave, visit the 13th century Byzantine church of Agios Apostolos, one of numerous churches.
+The largest medieval village on Chios.
+Pyrgi’s reputation precedes it in the form of sketches and paintings of its ceramic ‘xysta’.
+These detailed and decorative black-and-white geometric designs adorn the facades of houses.
+Take your time to amble down the cobblestoned alleyways, admiring the artwork.
+And before you leave, visit the 13th-century Byzantine church of Agios Apostolos, one of many churches.

 With the walls of homes joined together and a 20m tower in the centre of the village, Olymbi gives an excellent feeling for the lengths taken to protect the mastic villages.
 There are several medieval churches to visit, including Agia Paraskevi, with its ornately wood-carved iconostasis, and be sure to pass by the Trapeza of Olymbi (a two-floor medieval building once used for weddings).
 A nearby cave (also called Olymbi) has impressive stalagmites and stalactites.